Get Kids Reading for your School or Library

 Speaking of Prizes…

-Kids love prizes of all kinds and will work hard to earn even very small prizes.
-We recommend that prizes are structured in this way to encourage everyone to participate and not leave anyone behind.
+Kids love prizes of all kinds and will work hard to earn even small prizes.
+We recommend that prizes be structured to encourage everyone to participate and not leave anyone behind.

-- Participation – Students receive a small prize (ie pencil, sticker, or choice from a treasure box of small items) for registering as a reader on your crowdfunding website.
+- Participation – Students receive a small prize (ie, a pencil, sticker, or choice from a treasure box of small items) for registering as a reader on your crowdfunding website.

 - $100 or Other Attainable Level – Students receive a free t-shirt, hat, or other memorabilia or school spirit award when they reach this level of fundraising.
-Some schools also include a raffle option here; anyone reaching the goal is entered into a raffle for prizes.
+Some schools also include a raffle option; anyone reaching the goal is entered into a raffle for prizes.

 - Top Student Fundraisers – The top three school fundraisers receive large prizes, like $50 and $100 gift cards.

 - Classroom with 100% Participation – When everyone in the classroom has registered or collected at least one donation, students receive extra recess or dress-down day.
 These are free prizes that do not cost your school any money but are very popular with kids.

-- Top Fundraising Classrooms – For the top one or two fundraising classrooms, students receive a pizza party or similar luncheon event.
+- Top Fundraising Classrooms – Students receive a pizza party or similar luncheon event for the top one or two fundraising classrooms.

-Read more about how DoJiggy’s software will help your school or organization encourage your peer-to-peer participants to fundraise and find the right prizes for your school-a-thon.
+Read more about how our software will help your school or organization encourage your peer-to-peer participants to fundraise and find the right prizes for your school-a-thon.